-The Complete Guide to Your First Olympic Distance Triathlon: From Zero to 51.5
+Your First Olympic Distance Triathlon: From Zero to 51.5

 Understanding the Olympic Distance

-The Olympic distance triathlon, also known as the “standard” or “international” distance, has been the format used in the Olympic Games since triathlon’s debut in Sydney 2000.
+The Olympic distance triathlon, also known as the standard or international distance, has been the format used in the Olympic Games since triathlon’s debut in Sydney 2000.
 The 51.5 kilometers of total racing typically takes recreational athletes between 2.5 to 4 hours to complete, making it accessible enough for motivated beginners while still representing a significant athletic achievement.

 Assessing Your Starting Point

 Before diving into training, honestly evaluate your current abilities in each discipline.
 Can you swim 400 meters continuously?
 Can you ride a bike for 90 minutes?
 Can you run 5 kilometers without stopping?
-If you can answer yes to all three, you’re ready to begin Olympic distance preparation.
+If you can answer yes to all three, you are ready to begin Olympic distance preparation.
 If not, spend 4-8 weeks building these baseline abilities before starting a structured program.

 Common entry points include: former swimmers who need to develop cycling and running; runners crossing over from road racing who need swim skills; and cyclists adding multisport to their repertoire.
 Each background brings strengths and weaknesses that should inform your training emphasis.